Home » Are Rats Good Swimmers?

 Are Rats Good Swimmers?

 Rats are land mammals, but they can swim.
-You may have heard stories of rats climbing up sewer drains by paddling through the water.
-Perhaps you’ve found rats walking around your pool or pond.
+You may have heard stories of rats climbing up sewer drains by paddling through the water, or perhaps you’ve found rats walking around your pool or pond.

 Rats are good swimmers due to the design of their lungs, rib cages, and feet.
 They can tread water for 3 days and travel over 1 mile as they swim.

-They have a rotating limb cycle that allows them to tread water efficiently.
-Although wild rats don’t swim for enjoyment, brown rats forage near water bodies.
+Brown rats have a rotating limb cycle that allows them to tread water efficiently.
+Although wild rats don’t swim for enjoyment, they forage near water bodies.

-Roof rats are less likely to swim since they prefer to make their nests away from water.
+Roof rats are less likely to swim since they prefer to keep their nests away from water.
 However, rats of every kind may be drawn to your pond, pool, or sewers.

-Rats can adapt to saltwater in seas and climb toilets if not fitted with a non-return valve.
+Rats can adapt to saltwater in seas and climb toilets without a non-return valve.

 Why Are Rats So Good at Swimming?